-How Graduating Students Can Deal with the Age of Trump
+How Graduating Students Can Deal With the Age of Trump

 Second, run for office.
 No joke—as soon as you’re old enough, of course.
 We need you.
 In the late 1800s, the aristocratic Theodore Roosevelt shocked his social set by deciding to join the squalid hurly-burly of asking the public’s support.
 You may not all be aristocrats.
 But you can make a difference as he did then.
 Someone will hold these offices.
 Let it be you — at the city and county and state and congressional level.
 If you don’t run, work for and give money to people who do.

 Third, subscribe — to a newspaper, a magazine (like the Atlantic!), to the sources of news that will keep us free.
 Independent information has never been more important, and it’s rarely been under more serious economic challenge.
-Even if you don’t think you have time for a given publication, even if you disagree with its outlook, even if you can get it for free, vote with your dollars, for your future, and subscribe.
+Even if you don’t think you have time for a given publication, even if you disagree with parts of its outlook, even if you can get it for free, vote with your dollars, for your future, and subscribe.

 Fourth, engage — in anything.
 Join.
 Participate.
 Meet.
 Go out of your way not to cocoon but to build and maintain face-to-face connections wherever you end up.
 Join the library board, a dance group, sports leagues, the YMCA, a church or synagogue or mosque.
 To put it differently, serve.
 The United States will not again have mandatory conscription, and today’s military is so small that barely one percent of the population has served during all of our current long wars.
 But consider joining the reserves or going on active duty; make a point of knowing people who have served.